hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub)

 ### Testing your software
-You can now test with the Trader Test service within the sandbox environment.
-You must not test in the live production environment.
+You can now test movements to or from both Great Britain and Northern Ireland using the Trade Test service.

 We have published a [Guide to Testing](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-testing-guide/).
 This will signpost you to all the information you need and what to do.